Package 'multivarious'

 classes

-(optional) A character vector specifying the class attributes of the object, default is NULL.
+(optional) A character vector specifying additional class attributes of the object, default is NULL.

 Value